muhammad-tamim/interview-questions/README.md

 Web Worker: A script that runs in the background of the browser to:
 - Run heavy CPU-intensive tasks without blocking the main thread (UI)
 Note: Exists only while the page is open; stops when the page is closed or refreshed.

+### What is debouncing and throttling?
+- Debouncing: Debouncing is a technique that ensures a function is only called after a specified period of inactivity.
+If the function is called again before the delay period ends, the timer resets.

+- Throttling: Throttling is a technique that ensures a function is called at most once in a specified time interval, regardless of how many times it is triggered.